wendydoog/pbe_project/README.md

 ### Knowledge of related-field:

-  1. Summary of Paper: `Reproducing the Ensemble Average Polar Solvation Energy of a Protein from a Single Structure: Gaussian-Based Smooth Dielectric Function for Macromolecular Modeling` by `Arghya Chakravorty`, `Zhe Jia`, `Lin Li`, `Shan Zhao`, and `Emil Alexov`.
+  1. Summary of Paper: `Reproducing the Ensemble Average Polar Solvation Energy of a Protein from a Single Structure: Gaussian-Based Smooth Dielectric Function for Macromolecular Modeling` by `Arghya Chakravorty`, `Zhe Jia`, `Lin Li`, `Shan Zhao`, and `Emil Alexov`.[click](paper1.md)